-Media Act specifies a range of programming provisions and obligations for linear community media.
-According to these provisions, community media are "a) intended to serve or satisfy the special needs for information of and to provide access to cultural programmes for a certain social, national, cultural or religious community or group, or b) are intended to serve or satisfy the special needs for information of and to provide access to cultural programmes for residents of a given settlement, region or reception area, or c) in the majority of their transmission time such programmes are broadcasted which are aimed at achieving the objectives of public media services."
+The indicator on Access to media for local/regional communities scores high risk as well (72%).
+Community media are awarded access to media platforms through tender procedures and decisions carried out by the Media Council.
+The 2010 Media Act specifies a range of programming provisions and obligations for linear community media.22 According to these provisions, community media are "a) intended to serve or satisfy the special needs for information of and to provide access to cultural programmes for a certain social, national, cultural or religious community or group, or b) are intended to serve or satisfy the special needs for information of and to provide access to cultural programmes for reception area, or c) in the majority of their transmission time such programmes are broadcasted which are aimed at achieving the objectives of public media services."23 Since new media laws were passed in 2010, the community media sector has undergone significant changes that have radically reduced the diversity of Hungary's community media sector.
+Community radio licensing has been highly politicised since 2010, due to the National Media and Telecommunications Authority (NMHH's) tendering practices which have generally favoured outlets that provide government-friendly, conservative and/or religious programming.24

-The indicator on Access to media for people with disabilities scores medium risk.
-The media law stipulates that audiovisual media service providers need to provide programmes accessible for the hearing impaired, stipulating that more programmes need to be provided with subtitles or in sign language every year.
+The indicator on Access to media for people with disabilities scores medium risk (36%).
+The media law stipulates that audio-visual media service providers need to provide programmes accessible for the hearing impaired, stipulating that more programmes need to be provided with subtitles or in sign language every year.
 The PSM and the two leading national commercial television channels need to provide at least ten hours of programming per day with subtitles or sign language between 6-24 hours.
 Some programmes of the PSM and the leading commercial national television channels are subtitled.